 - Wearing of apparel that is conspicuous and/or indecent;

-- Forcing consumption of alcohol or any other substance, legal or illegal;
+- Coerced consumption of alcohol or any other substance, legal or illegal;

 - Depriving students of sufficient sleep (six consecutive hours per day is normally considered to be a minimum);

-- Burning, branding, or tattooing any part of the body;
+- Coerced burning, branding, or tattooing any part of the body;

 - Psychological hazing, defined as any act which is likely to: